NomicFoundation/hardhat/docs/reference/README.md

 ## Configuration

-Buidler is exporting a JavaScript object from a `buidler.config.js` file, which, by default, lives in the root of your project.
+When Buidler is run, it searches for the closest `buidler.config.js` file starting from the Current Working Directory.
+This file normally lives in the root of your project.

-The entirety of your Builder setup is contained in this file.
-Feel free to add any ad-hoc configs you may find useful for your project, just make sure to assign them to `module.exports` so they'll be accessible later on through the config object in the [Builder Runtime Environment](/documentation/#buidler-runtime-environment-bre).

 An empty `builder.config.js` is enough for builder to work.

+The entirety of your Builder setup (i.e. your config, plugins and custom tasks) is contained in this file.

 ### Available config options

+To set up your config, you have to export an object from `buidler.config.js`.

-The exported config object can have the following entries: `defaultNetwork`, `networks`, `solc`, and `paths`.
+This object can have the following entries: `defaultNetwork`, `networks`, `solc`, and `paths`.
 A complete configuration would look like this:

 ```js
 module.exports = {